SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Automatic_incident_tracking.md

 - *Maximum group size*: Available from DataMiner 10.1.11/10.2.0 onwards.
 When an alarm group reaches the maximum size specified in this setting, a new group will be created with all remaining alarms that belong to the same incident.
 Default value: 1000.

 - *Maximum time interval*: The maximum time interval between alarms that can be grouped as one incident.
 If the root times of alarms are further apart than the configured interval, the alarms will not be grouped.
+Default value: 10 minutes.

 - *Maximum group events rate*: Available from DataMiner 10.2.1/10.2.0 onwards.
 The maximum number of alarm group events that can be generated per second.
 This setting is used to avoid possible performance issues during alarm floods.
 If more events are generated per second than the specified number, the generation of events is slowed down, and a notice alarm is generated.
 As soon as the number of generated events drops below the threshold again, the notice alarm is cleared and events are again generated as quickly as possible.
 Default value: 100.

+> [!NOTE]
+> Automatic Incident Tracking depends on the Alarm Focus feature.
+Make sure that is also enabled in System Center to guarantee the creation of alarm groups (see [Filtering alarms on alarm focus](xref:ApplyingAlarmFiltersInTheAlarmConsole#filtering-alarms-on-alarm-focus) for more details on how to enable Alarm Focus).

 ## Activating automatic incident tracking